jdee/ios-knob-control/README.md

   be circular.
 Knob remains wherever the user leaves it and can attain any value between the min. and max. equally.
 - Rotary dial mode (not available yet): Like an old rotary telephone dial.

+It responds to three different gestures, depending on the value of a property:

+- One-finger rotation: Custom gesture recognition.
+The spot under your finger tracks your touch as you rotate the knob.
+- Two-finger rotation: The standard iOS two-finger rotation gesture.
+- Vertical pan: Drag your finger up or down to increase or decrease the value of the position property, respectively.

 The knob control can be circular, permitting the user to rotate it all the way around, or it can have a min. and max. angle in continuous and discrete modes.